ddtm/ddtm.github.io/_includes/index.md

 My scientific interests span computer vision and machine learning.
 Nowadays I'm mostly working on __artificial neural networks__.

-My work place is locate on the 3rd floor in [TPOC-3](http://www.skoltech.ru/en/about/contacts/).
+My work place is located on the 3rd floor in [TPOC-3](http://www.skoltech.ru/en/about/contacts/).

 If you really want to, you can access my typed [curriculum vitae](./media/cv2.pdf), although I tend to update the <a href="http://linkedin.com/in/yganin/">LinkedIn</a>